aldosimon/aldosimon.github.io/about.md

 published: true
 ---

-DFIR practitioner with keen interest in infosec.
+DFIR practitioner with interest in infosec.

 ### Contact me